Write your function, add a docstring, then wrap it with our @compile decorator:

 import { Muna } from "muna"// 💥 Create your Muna clientconst muna = new Muna({ accessKey: "..." });// 🔥 Make a predictionconst prediction = await muna.predictions.create({ tag: "@your-username/greeting", inputs: { name: "Lina" }});// 🚀 Print the resultconsole.log(prediction.results[0]);

-You can check the compilation status of the predictor at muna.ai/predictors.
+You can check the compilation status of the function at muna.ai/predictors.

 Muna currently takes longer to compile functions for macOS, iOS, and visionOS due to